-Italian food & cuisine is world renowned but did you know Italian food varies by region?
-An Italian cooking masterclass in Maccagno, Lake Maggiore gave me insight about how Italian dishes vary from the North to South.
-Find out how to cook some simple authentic dishes commonly cooked in the Italian Riviera in my latest post.
+Italian food & cuisine is world-renowned but did you know Italian food varies by region?
+An Italian cooking masterclass in Maccagno, Lake Maggiore gave me insight into how traditional Italian food dishes vary from the North to South.
+Find out how to cook some simple authentic dishes commonly cooked in the Lombardy’s Italian Lakes region in my latest post.

 An Italian Cooking Masterclass in Maccagno with a Professional Chef

 It’s not every day you have a professional chef knock at the door with armfuls of ingredients ready to cook some well-known Italian dishes.

 But, during my stay at the Golfo Gabella Lake Resort, I experienced just that and, it wasn’t the first time this has happened either.
 Italian food masterclasses are just one of the many bespoke experiences offered by Italian Villa Specialists Bookings For You and it’s such experiences that set them apart from other villa companies. #NotJustAVilla is a not just a hashtag used by the brand, it’s part and parcel of the way Bookings For You immerse themselves in Italian culture with a passion to truly give their guests a sense of authentic Italy.

 Such experiences have enabled me to learn about Orecchiette ‘little ears’ pasta, visit local masserias (working farms) in Puglia and taste the difference between authentic Italian olive oil and the not-so-authentic oil commonly sold in the U.K.

 I was feeling tired on my arrival to Lake Maggiore, following a late night and early arrival at the airport.
 In light of this, a hearty Italian meal couldn’t come soon enough.
 After a quick forty winks, Adam and I got our glad-rags on to meet Charl & Violet (the other bloggers staying at the resort).